All Episodes

 I want you to hear.

-I'm sitting there, well, you know, I guess it depends on whose medical records you're that you're talking about here, eh, Senator.
+Well, you know, I guess it depends on whose medical records you're that you're talking about here.

 These guys are such hypocrites.

-Are you gonna go to bat for Rush on this, Senator?
+Are you gonna go to bat for Rush on this senator I always have on that issue.

 Has anybody heard him say that before?

-Now, I want to go back to the audio soundbites.
+Now I want to go back the audio soundbites.

-We've got one more Feinstein soundbite from uh MSNBC last night, Andrea Mitchell, guest hosting for Chris Matthews, and they're talking about the Patriot Act and uh Andrea Mitchell says, but won't it expire now with the uh House having gone home for the holidays?
+We just got one more Feinstein soundbite from uh Msnbc last night, Andrea Mitchell guest hosting for Chris Matthews and they're talking about the Patriot Act.

 Patriot Act will not exist as a result of this debate, this filibuster.

-The House said they would come into session uh on Thursday if necessary, and certainly the leadership can come, and if there is an agreement and the leadership of the House is willing to go along with it, that will settle that.
+The House said they would come into session uh, on thursday if necessary, and certainly the leadership can come, and if there is an agreement and the leadership of the House is willing to go along with it, that will settle that the.

-The point is there's ample time to settle this.
+The point is, there's ample time to settle this now.

 Now they accuse him of spying.